silhol/HS-Recipes/README.md

 ## Technical Details

 We used Pycharm and Windows.
-A wide range of modules have been loaded (under pycharm you have to add them under settings!)
+A wide range of modules have been loaded (under pycharm you have to add them under settings and also update them!)

 ## Note of copyright